 All-ceramic crowns today are made either in zirconia, or aluminous materials.
-They provide a metal-free esthetic option by eliminating the need for the supportive metal core, an esthetic all-ceramic crown can be created with a reduced thickness of material.
+They provide a metal-free esthetic option by eliminating the need for the supportive metalcore, the anesthetic all-ceramic crown can be created with a reduced thickness of the material.
 This makes them a more favorable treatment choice in areas with limited space.
 Additionally, the elimination of the metal core allows for light transmission through the porcelain for better optical, life-like properties and a higher level of esthetics.

-Dr Arif Alvi with a Masters degree in Prosthodontics from Universtiy of Michigan in 1974, is one of the most experience dentists in Karachi to provide this treatment.
+Dr. Arif Alvi with a Masters degree in Prosthodontics from Universtiy of Michigan in 1974, is one of the most experienced dentists in Karachi to provide this treatment.
 You are in totally safe and secure hands of high-end dental treatment at Alvi Dental Hospital

 With the advent of Implants, as the treatment of choice in replacement for missing teeth, make of dental bridges has slid down the order of choice as a less preferable treatment options, there are still situations where we might be compelled to make bridges as a treatment option, you would need to discuss with our team to evaluate the need